Beta cloth: Details

 The tight weave of Beta cloth makes it more resistant to atomic oxygen exposure.
 Its ability to resist atomic oxygen exposure means it is commonly used as the outer-most layer of multi-layer insulation for space; it was used on the Space Shuttle and the International Space Station.

 It was incorporated into NASA space suits after the deadly 1967 Apollo 1 launch pad fire, in which the astronauts' nylon suits burned through.
-After the fire, NASA demanded any potentially flammable materials be removed from both the spacecraft and space suits.
+After the fire, the Apollo 204 Review Board that was assigned to investigate the accident recommended that any potentially combustible materials be removed and replaced by non-flammable materials from both the spacecraft and space suits.
 Beta cloth was developed by a Manned Spacecraft Center team led by Frederick S. Dawn and including Matthew I. Radnofsky working with the Owens-Corning and DuPont companies.

 Where additional wear resistance was needed, external patches of Chromel-R metallic cloth were used.

 Beta cloth was used as the material for the Skylab shower enclosure.

 The interior of the Space Shuttle payload bay was almost completely covered with Beta cloth.
 This protected it while it was opened for weeks at a time in space.

 Beta cloth is used on the Curiosity Mars rover.